rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    same thing with quantitative literacy.
 It's really three kinds of literacy, which I'll term "mathematical literacy", "statistical literacy", and "algorithmic literacy".

-1. Rural sports.
-One thing that city and suburb folks may not know about being in a rural area is the challenges of being a supportive parent when your child is on a sports team.
-While there are some similar size schools nearby ("nearby" = less than 45 minutes away), to get a full set of competitors, you look a bit further.
-Let's take the other day, as an example.
-Youngest Son had an away tennis meet.
-I wasn't planning on going.
-But Michelle really wanted to go and wasn't up to driving.
-So we went.
-It was in Boone.
-Boone is about seventy-five miles / ninety minutes from Grinnell [1] Road construction.
-And, well, there aren't that many tennis matches left in YS's high school career.
-   So I drove Michelle.
-We stopped for a quick (20-30 min) dinner on the way home.
-All in all, it was six hours door to door.
-On the positive side, I got a break from work.
-On the negative, that meant that work stacked up.
-But that's not the focus of this musing.
-Rather, it's to note one way the experience of a rural parent is likely much different than the experience of an urban or suburban parent.
-There are certainly a bunch of positives: living five minutes from work means less of a commute.
-When the kids were younger, I could easily slip out of work to read in a class, or run MathCounts one day a week, or whatever.
-And I love that the kids are not "tracked" into activities.
-   All three boys did three sports, band, choir, theatre (usually tech theatre), and took College classes.
-No one said "You're a band nerd; you can't play football."
-No one said "You're a swimmer; you can't do a play."
-Of course, because they do so many things, they are so many more opportunities to travel the not-insubstantial distances to their events  But you know what?
-I wouldn't trade it for anything.

 1. Portable cellos.
 Last week, the College brought in a visiting musician who performed on what were clearly custom-made instruments.